yasasgit/thirasara/README.md

 ### Farmer

-As a farmer, the system provides the following capabilities:
+The system provides the following capabilities for farmers:

 1. **Registration**: Register as a farmer to access personalized features and services.
 2. **Land Information**: Enter land size, location, and other relevant data to keep track of individual farming activities.
 3. **Disease Reporting**: Submit information about diseases affecting crops for prompt assistance and appropriate solutions.

-Nice-to-have functions for farmers:
+Additional functions for farmers:

 1. **Crop Prediction**: Receive crop prediction insights for informed decision-making regarding crop selection and planning based on land conditions.
 2. **Weather Data**: Access weather forecasts and historical data to optimize farming activities, such as irrigation and planting schedules.